I Was A Member Of The Polyphonic Spree. (For One Song.)

 And that was it, pretty much.
 We turned to leave, and guitarist Cory Helms shook my hand and told me I did well.
 I made eye contact with bassist Mark Pirro, and he raised his hand and so did I, and we shared one of the better high-fives I’ve shared in the past five or so years.
 Back with her fellow choir members, my friend Jennie Kelley waved me down and called me over and gave me a hug.

 “You did great!” she said.

 “No, you did!”
-I replied, not realizing in the moment that I had no idea if she did great or not because I hadn't even looked back there once before this moment.
-I guess I just said it because I thought that's what Spree members said to one another in moments such as these, and yeah, that was me now.
+I replied, not realizing in the moment that I had no idea if she did great or not because I hadn’t even looked back there, not even once, before this moment.
+I guess I just said it because I thought that’s what Spree members said to one another in moments such as these, and yeah, that was me now.